rabellamy/row-fixer/README.md

     | text                |                              ---------------------
      ---------------------

 You might consider giving a single height to all of the elements that need to line up.
-But that height may be too big and look ridiculous if you have content of very different lengths (like above).
-And if the height is ever too small, you would need to have a vertical scroll on the elements, which can look ugly.
+This would be a height that you assume is big enough to contain them.
+But that height may be too big and look ridiculous if you have dymamic content that could be of very different lengths (like above).
+And if the height you gave is ever too small, you would need to have a vertical scroll on the elements, which can look ugly.

 You might run into this situation when pulling content from a CMS (such as a product on a product-listing page).
 You might not be able to change the html source order of the content in order to line up certain inner elements with another piece of content (by using tables, perhaps).
 And even if you could change the source order, this would probably cause a problem when making the content responsive (and would probably break any styles you need on the element that contains those elements).